diegaso-xhc/Customized_neural_networks/README.md

 - Matlab 2023b
 ```

 To run the repository, simply clone this repository and run the main.m file.
 Some signales have already been preprogrammed there for users to check the behavior of the framework.
-Next to each signal a suggested neural network structure is shown.
+Next to each signal, a suggested neural network structure is shown.
 Such structures can be easily modified if needed.
 Finally a plot will be launched comparing the expected exact signals with the performance of your network.
 <br />

 ## Examples of GUI usage